b1conrad/opinion-of-low-code/screenshots/README.md

 As the sub-microflow shows, it is easy to get a high-level overview.

 However, the actual logic is hidden.
 Double-clicking on a decision losange will pop up a modal window showing the actual expression being tested.
-Notice that the expression is code -- hence Mendix is a "low code" rather than "no code" system.
+Notice that the expression is code – hence Mendix is a "low code" rather than "no code" system.

-Sadly this means that you can only look at one decision at a time.
-This puts a great deal of stress on the programmer's short term memory!
+Sadly the fact that the logic appears in a modal dialog box means that you can only look at one decision at a time.
+This demands a great deal of the programmer's short term memory!

-Another down side is that the logic is spread over two microflows, an enumeration definition, and pop-up windows for each item in each microflow.
+Another down-side is that the logic is spread over two microflows, an enumeration definition, and pop-up windows for each item in each microflow.
 There is no way to see it all at once.

 ## High code comparison

+With code, you get the best of both worlds, and I believe — at least for a touch-typist — more quickly.

 Compare all of that with this function:
 ```